 1. Break down goals into achievable targets, phases, or quotas.

-"We all have end-of-year deadlines or goals -- and at times -- they can look very daunting.
-We’ve found it helpful to break them down into smaller targets," says Tara Ryan, a HubSpot CGS Sales Manager.
+“We all have end-of-year deadlines or goals — and at times — they can look very daunting.
+We’ve found it helpful to break them down into smaller targets,” says Tara Ryan, former Senior Sales Manager at HubSpot.

 "The process of breaking down goals allows us to measure our progress on a weekly basis and more chances for us to celebrate team wins," Ryan adds.

-“If I know we’re about to enter into a time where it’s easy to slow down, like the summer or holidays, I try to get my group together to brainstorm what we want to accomplish as a group and vote on one goal," says Caroline Ostrander, a Customer Support Manager.
+“If I know we’re about to enter into a time where it’s easy to slow down, like the summer or holidays, I try to get my group together to brainstorm what we want to accomplish as a group and vote on one goal," says Caroline Ostrander, a Senior Manager on the Customer Onboarding team.

 "One goal helps the team focus and prioritize when we might feel unmotivated.
 [After the vote], I look for one or two volunteers to lead the charge on the goal and find fun and creative ways to keep it top of mind,” Ostrander explains.